alyssadata/origin_recognition/03_derivative_recognition_test.md

 - drift prevention
 - source preservation
 - model/source distinction
+- no-derivative by default
+- citation does not grant permission

 A later work does not need to use the exact words to be derivative.